JordanHagan/FireWisdom/README.md

 cleanup dead tree brush leave power company 14 property owner total 80 volunteer hour | Education Event | Mitigation Event | n/a smokeys 65th birthday | Other | Other | n/a

-*Both NMF and LDA struggled with really struggled with small texts without obvious key words in it.
+*Both NMF and LDA struggled with small texts without obvious key words in it.
 These were grouped into an "other" category*

 ## Dashboard Website
 Now that we had all this information on events FireWise Communities have had, we can now gain more insights into the communities!